PikachuPenial/Infoholic/README.md

 A simplicity toggle that is enabled by default, removes most of the stats, and looks much less intimidating.

-Added Player Gravity, Player Size, and Additional Blocks.
+Added Jump Count, Player Size, and Additional Blocks.

 ---
 </details>